 What is the Thomas-Kilmann Conflict Mode Instrument?

-How to Understand TKI?
+How to Understand TKI Assessment and Report?

 …the conflict-handling modes are listed in a sequence.
 That sequence is competing, collaborating, compromising, avoiding, and accommodating….